CLewR: Curriculum Learning with Restarts for Machine Translation Preference Learning: Results

 We focus on two main comparisons: CLewR vs.~CurriDPO, and CLewR vs.~non-curriculum.
 In Table~\ref{tab:group2}, we present MT results with various PO methods, with and without curriculum, applied on generic LLMs (Gemma2, Qwen2.5 and Llama3.1).

-\textbf{CLewR vs.~CurriDPO.} Across all generic LLMs, DPOP+CLewR improves COMET scores over CurriDPO.
+\textbf{CLewR vs.~CurriDPO.} Across all generic LLMs, DPOP+CLewR outperforms DPOP+CurriDPO in terms of COMET.
 The improvements, as measured via paired bootstrap resampling with 10,000 samples and a $95\%$ confidence interval, are statistically significant on 2 out of the 3 models (Gemma2 and Qwen2.5).
-This demonstrates that our CLewR approach consistently provides benefits beyond existing preference optimization methods, even when applied on top of strong baselines.
+However, CLewR does not boost the performance of the standalone DPOP.
+We hypothesize that this is due to the DPOP margin, which depends on both policy $\pi_{\theta}$ and reference model $\pi_{\theta_{\text{ref}}}$: $m=m(\pi_{\theta})-m(\pi_{\theta_{\text{ref}}})$.
+Because the reference margin is typically positive, it offsets part of the policy margin.
+As a result, the optimization signal in DPOP is weaker compared to other preference optimization methods that rely only on the policy margin.
+Indeed, CLewR brings consistent performance gains to highly competitive preference optimization methods, namely CPO and ARPO, which rely on a different \emph{modus operandi}.

-\textbf{CLewR vs.~base PO methods.} CLewR consistently improves both BLEU and COMET scores across models and preference algorithms.
+\textbf{CLewR vs.~base PO methods.} CLewR consistently improves both BLEU and COMET scores across LLMs and PO algorithms.
 Most improvements are statistically significant according to paired bootstrap resampling with a $95\%$ confidence interval over all sentence pairs.
 Moreover, our ARPO-$z'$-V1 and ARPO-$z'$-V2 variants further improve performance over the other preference methods.
 This indicates that by incorporating external semantic signals derived from MT metrics into $z'$, our versions of ARPO better adjust preference margins.
 ARPO-$z'$-V2 obtains the best performance on average.
 Additional experiments exploring more $z'$ combinations are presented in Appendix \ref{sec:ablation}, for \texttt{en}$\rightarrow$\texttt{ro} translations.

 \textbf{MT-adapted LLM.} In Table~\ref{tab:gemmax2}, we compare the current state-of-the-art LLM for MT, GemmaX2, with PO-based variants and observe that the current SOTA can be further improved by applying preference optimization or curriculum learning.
 However, these gains are less pronounced than those previously observed in Table~\ref{tab:group2}, and the strongest overall performance for GemmaX2 is obtained using DPOP.
 This suggests that LLMs optimized for MT may benefit less from more complex preference optimization methods and curriculum learning.